 I have been wanting to update our front door with a coat of paint, but just haven’t gotten around to it.
 Well, the One Room Challenge is pushing me to get on some things that I have been putting off!
-I decided that I didn’t want to paint just the outside of the front door but the inside as well.
+We decided that I didn’t want to paint just the outside of the front door but the inside as well.
 I pulled a selection of mint and teal colors but decided on Sherwin Williams’ Watery.
 I picked it up in an exterior grade paint in a semi gloss.

 Before I painted the outside of the door, I decided to update the kick plate from gold to silver.
-I thought that it would be removable but it actually wasn’t, so I just taped it off and sprayed it with a metallic silver spray paint.
+We thought that it would be removable but it actually wasn’t, so I just taped it off and sprayed it with a metallic silver spray paint.
 I actually let it dry for an entire week before painting the rest of the door to be sure that it was really dry.

 I rolled the door using a high density foam roller and a small foam brush.
 Each side of the door took six light coats to get an even finish.
 It took a while (I allowed at least 30 minutes of dry time between coats) but was very simple and most of the time was passive drying time.